 Membership data is stored securely in tailormade Membership Relationship Management Systems.
 These systems are used to ensure that members get the information they want and need.
 The unions 2030 have strict data governance policies in place with regards to what data is stored, for how long, who has access to it, and how it is secured.
 By building these democratically governed worker data collectives, unions can truly benefit from the collective insights in the shared data from members.
 Unions have established secure systems for sharing these insights with one another without sharing the individual datasets themselves.

 Members can instantaneously seek answers to questions about their rights and collective agreements through the union 2030 service bot that also can connect them swiftly to expert staff or a DigiRep.
 The union is present and accessible.
 Safe whistleblowing systems are in place that offer real time channels for members to report on workplace issues.

 In 2030, there will be fewer unions than today.
 Unions have merged so they can avoid individual and costly transformations and can scale their operations and policies.
 The systems mentioned above ensure that members receive sector and occupation specific services and information.
 The union is still tailormade to the members' individual needs.

 The trade union movement certainly has a future.
 But it will take a lot of changes - both in terms of what the trade union movement does - and how they do it.

-The labour market of 2030 no longer fetichises digital technologies.
+The labour market of 2030 is no longer naive about digital technologies.
 Rather it regulates and frames them to put people and planet before corporate profit.
-Bridging the present day to our 2030 scenario will though require battles and changes that innovative and courageous union leaders must dare take.
-If not, the statement that unions have no future that we opened this article with, will most likely be true.
+Bridging the present day to our 2030 scenario will, though, require battles and changes that innovative and courageous union leaders must dare take.
+If not, the statement that unions have no future that we opened this article with, will most likely become true.